alexhrao/aoc-2024/README.md

 Delighted that I was able to use the `Direction` enum from my work on Day 6.
 I was especially proud that I was able to see the need for a `HashSet` in part 1 before even testing it.

+### Day 11 Commentary

+The first part was pretty simple -- mostly just a simulator.
+I made the mistake of assuming that order would definitively matter, since that was called out in the description.

+Part 2 was an interesting problem.
+Based on some back of the envelope math, my Part 1 solution would take a few months to complete it, even if I added some parallelization.
+For awhile I focused on trying to "cache" entries; if I'd seen a stone before, remember what it transforms into.
+It was on a run that I realized order probably **didn't** matter because you never merged stones back.
+With that, at first my plan was to just process each stone in parallel.
+Then I started thinking about doing it in batches and trying to remember bigger strings of stones across several steps, or trying to predict a stone's future and replace it with that.
+It wasn't until I went on that run when I realized if you have `N` identical stones, you can just calculate the next step for one of those stones, and then multiply that output by `N`.
+That is, each step you figure out an inventory, a count of each type of stone you have.
+Then for each type, calculate the next step and create a new inventory for the next step.
+That one ran even ffaster than my part 1, taking less than half the time.
+A really great problem that forced me to think about where I was doing extra work.